yorktronic/ArbBot/README.md

 # Methodology
 Equal amounts of BTC and ETH are placed on all exchanges used by ArbBot.
-Altcoins are also placed on the exchanges, amounts are in sum roughly equal to the amount of BTC + ETH on each exchange.
+Altcoins are also placed on the exchanges.
+The sum of all altcoins are roughly equal to the amount of BTC + ETH on each exchange.

 ArbBot pulls order book data from exchanges that are U.S. based, both for volume and trust reasons (Chinese exchanges cannot be trusted).
 The pull is in